KURL

 KURL (93.3 FM) is a Christian radio station licensed to Billings, Montana, United States.
-The station is currently owned by Northwestern Media.
+The station is owned by Northwestern Media.

 History

-The station initially signed on April 5, 1969, as KOYN-FM with a country music format.
+The station first signed on, on April 5, 1969 as KOYN-FM with a country music format.
 The station was initially owned by Meyer Broadcasting.
 The station's transmitter was located southwest of Billings on Sacrifice Cliff.
 Its studios were located at 1645 Central Avenue.
-The calls were changed to KYYA in 1975.
-The station increased its transmitting power to 99,000 watts on September 27, 1978.
-It changed frequencies to 93.9 MHz with the upgrade.
-The change of frequency ultimately did not happen and KOYN stayed on 93.3.
+The call letters were changed to KYYA in 1975.
+The station increased its transmitting power to 99 kW on September 27, 1978.
+It planned to shift frequency to 93.9 MHz with the upgrade, but that change did not occur and KOYN stayed on 93.3.

-Throughout most of the station's life from the 1970s onwarwd, it was known as Y-93 FM and was the dominant Top 40/CHR station for the Billings metro area for over three decades.
-As the 1990s went along, Y-93 tweaked its CHR format towards Adult Top 40, but by 2000, the station became a full-blown Hot AC.
+Throughout most of the station's life since the 1970s, it was known as Y-93 FM and was the dominant Top 40/CHR station for the Billings metro area, over three decades.
+As the 1990s proceeded, Y-93 tweaked its CHR format towards Adult Top 40, but by 2000, the station became a full-blown Hot AC.
 By the end of the early 2000s, Y-93 faced stiff competition from KMHK adjusting to Hot AC and the newly launched KPLN in Lockwood.
 The competition forced Y-93 to change formats.
 In the last years, Y-93 ran a soft adult contemporary format.
 The station was owned by Fisher Radio Regional Group.